elena-goriachikova/cara-coach/docs/executive-language-scoring.md

 Hedging words signal lack of confidence and undermine authority even when the content is strong.

-**Flagged words (English):** I think, maybe, sort of, kind of, I guess, probably, hopefully, I believe, I suppose, perhaps, somewhat, fairly, rather, quite, I feel like
+**Flagged words (English):** Adapted to the interview language.
+English: I think, maybe, sort of, kind of, I guess, probably, hopefully, I believe, I suppose, perhaps.
+Russian, French, and German equivalents apply when the corresponding interview language is selected.

 **Scoring logic:**
 - One hedge in a long answer → acceptable